rpy2/rpy2/doc/notebooks/jupyter.md

 ipy.magics_manager.registry['RMagics'].options.converter = noop_conv
 ```

-Modifying this come with risks though, or afterthoughts.
+Modifying this come with risks though, or afterthoughts about changes made.
-There are some checks in place, but
+While there are some checks in place, the new default options set this way
-it is impossible to make it impossible, or even very hard, to make
-the new default behavior broken.
-To address this the
+may break the R "magics".
-"magic" about options has a command to try restore the options to
+To address this, options can be restore to
 "factory settings".
-Here again, there is no guarantee since a driven
+Here again, there is no guarantee that this can work no
+matter what.
+A driven
-(or unlucky) user may break this mechanism if modifying it the module.
+(or unlucky) user may break this mechanism if modifying it in the module.
+Restarting kernel will be needed in that case.

 ```python
 %Roptions refresh